 Systematic barriers in communication may include; not having a good way to share information; not teaching good communication skills, or not valuing different perspectives and being afraid to speak up.

-These barriers can hurt employee motivation, performance, and the company's success.
+These communication obstacles can hurt employee motivation, performance, and the company's success.
 So, it's important to understand systems thinking to create a successful communication plan.

-Fixing communication problems caused by the way the company is run is ongoing and needs everyone's effort to be successful.
+Fixing communication problems caused by organizational barriers is ongoing and needs everyone's effort to be successful.
 Here's how:

 Language or vocabulary differences can make communication difficult.
-This is not only when it comes to different languages but also when people in different departments use different jargon.
-Language barriers to communication can be caused by a lack of cultural understanding.
+This can encompass multiple languages or department jargon.
+Linguistic barriers to communication can be caused by a lack of cultural understanding.
 It is important to respect different communication styles.

-If there's a major language difference in your workplace, you'll need to look into translation services to bridge that divide.
+If there's a major language difference in your workplace, you'll need to look into translation services to address fundamental communication issues.
 But here are some other important things to keep in mind:

 Imagine that you went into a meeting with the assumption that it was going to be a major waste of your time.
 How inclined are you to listen closely?
 To engage in the discussion?
 To actively participate?